Written byConnie Yang

-Common reasons for "Cannot open volume for direct access" error
+Common reasons for the 'Cannot open volume for direct access' error

 Usually, when CHKDSK wants to access a volume, it needs to request the access privilege first.
 Then, if the system permits, CHKDSK can read and write data on the volume; otherwise, it can't do that.
 However, CHKDSK's characteristic of exclusive access often prevents it from getting the access privilege.

 So, why CHKDSK can't open a volume for direct access is clear: Either another program is accessing the target volume at present, or the target volume itself is inaccessible.

 Here are the common problems that can make a volume inaccessible:

 The volume has bad sectors.
 Bad sector is a kind of physical issue of a disk, which is result from the long-time use of the disk, frequent data storage or erasing on the volume, etc.

 The volume's mount path has errors.
 It usually shows up as the volume without a drive letter.
 You can have a look at your File Explorer.
 Mount is the process by which the system makes files and directories on a storage device, such as a hard drive, accessible to users through the device's file system.
 It is this process that goes wrong, so the volume is inaccessible.